atamayo1/my-multi-step-form/README.md

 # Multi Selector

+When you clone the project , the first step is install the package.json with this command -> pnpm install

-Run the project with this command -> pnpm run dev
+For run the project use this command -> pnpm run dev